The Assassination of Jesse James by the Coward Robert Ford: Reception

-Critical reception
+Critical response

-The film received positive reviews and garnered a wide range of awards.
-On Rotten Tomatoes, the film has an approval rating of 77% based on 175 reviews, with an average rating of 7.16/10.
-The site's critical consensus reads, "On the strength of its two lead performances Assassination is an expertly crafted period piece, and an insightful look at one of the enduring figures of American lore."
-On Metacritic, the film has a score of 68 out of 100, based on 32 critics, indicating "generally favorable reviews".

 Brian Tallerico of UGO gave the film an "A" and said that it is "the best western since Unforgiven."
 Tallerico also said, "Stunning visuals, award-worthy performances, and a script that takes incredibly rewarding risks, Jesse James is a masterpiece and one of the best films of the year."
 Kurt Loder of MTV said, "If I were inclined to wheel out clichés like 'Oscar-worthy', I'd certainly wheel them out in support of this movie, on several counts."

 Richard Roeper on the television show Ebert & Roeper said, "If you love classic and stylish mood Westerns such as McCabe and Mrs. Miller and The Long Riders, this is your film."
 Roger Ebert noted the "curiously erotic dance of death" between James and the "mesmerized" younger Ford.
 Finally, he said, "If Robert cannot be the lover of his hero, what would be more intimate than to kill him?"
 He notes that it has the "space and freedom" of classic Western epics, where "the land is so empty, it creates a vacuum demanding men to become legends."

 The Star-Ledger film critic Stephen Whitty gave the film four stars and called it an "epic film that's part literary treatise, part mournful ballad, and completely a portrait of our world, as seen in a distant mirror."
 Whitty also said that the film is "far superior" and "truer to its own world" than 3:10 to Yuma.
 Josh Rosenblatt of The Austin Chronicle gave the film 3.5 stars and said the film "grabs on to many of the classic tropes of the Western – the meandering passage of time, the imposing landscapes, the abiding loneliness, the casual violence – and sets about mapping their furthest edges."